VishwasDevnani/100DaysOfPython/Day011/readme.md

 * You can double on a hand resulting from a split, tripling or quadrupling you bet.
 * For more information about Blackjack rules,strategy, and etiquette you can visit Hit or Stand's recommended book list.
 ![](https://i.pinimg.com/564x/46/27/67/4627672215ec6b88812b19f79df7851a.jpg)
-I made a replica of [BlackJack](https://games.washingtonpost.com/games/blackjack/) try this out!!!